HacKanCuBa/blake2signer/docs/faq.md

 ## Will this package support other versions of BLAKE?

 Sure thing.
 The latest version is 3, but it hasn't made its way to the Python core yet.
-There is an [excellent package](https://pypi.org/project/blake3/) available, so I'm planning to support its usage in the near future.
+However, since v2.2.0 if you have the [`blake3`](https://pypi.org/project/blake3/) package installed, [you can use it](examples.md#using-blake3).

 ## Has this package been audited?